LeNPaul/Lagrange/_posts/2015-10-10-getting-started.md

 You will find example posts in your `_posts` directory.
 Go ahead and edit any post and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention of `YYYY-MM-DD-name-of-post.md` and includes the necessary front matter.
 Take a look at any sample post to get an idea about how it works.
 If you already have a website built with Jekyll, simply copy over your posts to migrate to Lagrange.
-Note: Images were designed to be 1024x600 pixels, with teaser images being 1024x380 pixels.

 ### Layouts